- Policies & Procedures During COVID-19

 From New York to Paris, from ragtime to jazz, an ensemble of actors chronicles the story of America’s first women soldiers in a new musical.
 These intrepid heroines served as bilingual telephone operators on the front lines, helping turn the tide of World War I. They then returned home to fight a decades-long battle for equality and recognition, paving the way for future generations.
 THE HELLO GIRLS celebrates the centennial of these groundbreaking women.

-The minimum age to attend any performance is 5 years.
+With the Exception of XANADU, JUNIOR, the minimum age to attend any performance is 5 years.

 - Adults: $15